 For the language arts portion of each unit, daily practice from your choice of cursive handwriting resources is scheduled.
 If your student is not ready to begin cursive writing, daily copywork from each unit's poem is recommended.
-Daily lessons in formal grammar, mechanics, usage, and writing are scheduled using Preparing to Build: English 2.
+Daily lessons in formal grammar, mechanics, usage, and writing are scheduled using either Preparing to Build: English 2 or Beginning Wisely: English 3.
 Three days in each unit are also devoted to spelling or dictation.